RemiBou/remibou.github.io/_posts/2018-7-22-CSRF-protection-in-a-ASPNET-Core-Blazor-App-Week-29.md

 ## Client Side (Blazor 0.4)

 On the client side, first I need to read the cookie's value (both are hosted on the same domain, so when I load my app the cookie is supposed to be set).
-FOr reading the cokie value I'll have to use Js interop because there is no method in Blazor for reading the cookies.
+For reading the cookie value I'll have to use Js interop because there is no method in Blazor for reading the cookies.

 ```js
 Blazor.registerFunction("getDocumentCookie", function () {